Teaching and Learning in the Southern Cross Model

 The Southern Cross Model Key Features

-At Southern Cross University, we are revolutionising our curriculum to deliver immersive learning experiences.
-The Southern Cross Model delivers superior student outcomes, based on interactive, media-rich and responsive learning with focused six-week terms (Southern Cross University Strategy 2030).
+At Southern Cross University have revolutionised our curriculum to deliver immersive learning experiences.
+The Southern Cross Model delivers superior student outcomes, based on interactive, media-rich and responsive learning in focused six-week terms (Southern Cross University Strategy 2030).

 The academic year is divided into 6 Terms.
 Each Term is delivered over 7 weeks, with 6 weeks of teaching and a 7th week in each Term which may be used for study, review and assessment.
 A 2 week break occurs between Terms.